acoaco/Mindustry-multi-binding-schematics-pack/README.md

-1 processor all in one pack with label code
+## 1 processor all in one pack with editable label code !!

 template by JohnTing
 code by acopika

 ## Update note:
+#### V1.0

+- update to V7
+- remove hail rader for  wireless salvo/scatter
+- add cyerce
+- due V7's transport delay shorter,so add more factories on some wireless Eco,and using less units on some wireless Eco factory
+- pulsar X poly don't need arc to assign where's sand any more
+- add lot turrets

 #### v0.4

 - add pulsar_poly mix factory
 #### v0.3
 - fix misspell lol